ghosty-labs/solciety-mobile-app/README.md

 Or if you want to try it through this repository, go to [Run the Solciety Mobile App on an emulator or Android device](#run-the-solciety-mobile-app-on-an-emulator-or-android-device) for installation instructions.

-# Run the Solciety Mobile App through internal testing
+# Run the Solciety Mobile App through Internal Testing

 > **Note**: Make sure you've already got your Solana wallet installed, fam!
 > And also make sure your wallet is in development mode or Devnet and has a balance.